Choosing a College Major

 Know your limits.

 When choosing your major, decide how much time you are willing to invest in school.
-If you want a quick-entry career, for example, you might want to avoid pre-med.
+If you want a quick-entry career, for example, you might want to avoid pre-med (see How to Choose an Online College).

 Location, location, location.